nobodyme/blog/content/blog/aws-ai-league/index.md

 - Generated and appended summary-based question-answer pairs.
 Once again, I observed that it performed worse.
 - Generated more topics with ChatGPT and used the same script to prepare more question/answer pairs for those topics.
 This improved my score and took me to **90%**
 - Any further topic generation also did not improve the scoreboard.
-- I also tried switching from gpt4o to 5-mini, although the questions generated by 5-mini were even more realistic for the same prompt, the score still dropped, suggesting that the evaluation set had simpler question similar to what 4o generated.
+- I also tried switching from gpt4o to 5-mini for generating the dataset, although the questions generated by 5-mini were even more realistic for the same prompt, the score still dropped, suggesting that the evaluation set had simpler question similar to what 4o generated.
 - Then, my **highest score** came from simply appending refusal type datasets.
 By refusal I mean, refusing to answer anything irrelevant or aiding harmful intent like giving away personal information of a neighbour etc. This got me upto **94%**.
 You can find my [final dataset here](https://github.com/nobodyme/aws-ai-league/blob/main/data/final-dataset.jsonl).

 By this time, I was out of ideas to experiment with datasets but I continued experimenting with various other exotic hyperparameter configurations.